Diagnostic Medical Sonographer Senior ($10,000 Incentive)

 Please submit your accommodation request and an HR Representative will contact you.

-- Remains knowledgeable and current regarding technological advances in field of diagnostic medical sonography.
+- Pursues ongoing continuing education; remains knowledgeable and current regarding technological advances in field of diagnostic medical sonography.

-- Minimum two (2) years of post-graduate experience, including experience or successful completion of training program (pre-hire, post-hire, or on-the-job) in area of specialty, if applicable.
+- Minimum two (2) years post-graduate sonography experience, including experience or successful completion of training program (pre-hire, post-hire, or on-the-job) in area of specialty, if applicable.

-- Graduate from an approved ultrasound training program recognized by CAHEA, or equivalent related experience.
+- Completion of approved ultrasound training program recognized by CAAHEP; or one (1) year directly related experience.

 - Registered Diagnostic Medical Sonographer Certificate